EleutherAI/lm-evaluation-harness/README.md

 ## Overview

 This project provides a unified framework to test language models (GPT-2, GPT-3, GPTNeo, etc) and seq2seq (T5, T0) models via prompt evaluation.

-The prompts are provided via `promptsource`; all datasets are in huggingface `datasets`.
+As of now, all the prompts are provided via `promptsource`; all datasets are in huggingface `datasets`.
+Both of these are not necessary for new tasks.

-This fork is not backwards compatible with the original evaluation harness.
+This fork is not (currently) backwards compatible with the original evaluation harness.

 ## Installation